JoeyHopkins/WorkoutBuddy/README.md

 Select connect with QR Code
 Scan code presented when starting the front end
 Should pull up and be reactive on save

+Can also reload with hitting R in the console